-Chancellor's Research Fellow Materials Chemistry, Clean Energy Frederick.marlton@uts.edu.au
+Chancellor's Postdoctoral Research Fellow Chemistry

+Frederick.marlton@uts.edu.au

 Fred's research aims to understand the structure-property relationships of functional materials.
-He currently researches ferroelectric ceramics, which are used in a wide range of modern technologies, such as sonar devices or actuators in robotics.
+He currently researches ferroelectric perovskites, which are used in a wide range of modern technologies, such as sonar devices or actuators in robotics.
 His particular focus is about determining how features on the atomic-scale affect their physical properties for applications in solid-state cooling.
 The atomic structure is determined by diffraction methods and requires the use of large-scale international facilities.
 This includes ANSTO's Australian Synchrotron and the Australian Centre for Neutron Scattering (ACNS).